 We all want to be organized, so we sweep out the detritus of our lives and find a home for what remains.
 And then, in a week, our spaces look pretty similar to how they started.
 Discouraging, isn’t it?
 But what if it wasn’t that you failed, but rather, you weren’t following a system that works for you?
 That’s where Clutterbug comes in.

 Cassandra Aarssen came up with the Clutterbug concept about six years ago, and it has taken the world by storm.
-Pinterest tells us they've seen searches increase by five times vs this time last year.
 So what’s different about her method?

-It is at this point that many of us would go back to our old, unorganized ways.
+At this point, many of us would go back to our old, unorganized ways.
 For Aarssen, a light bulb clicked on.
 “I realized that you can have a more laid-back, relaxed macro approach.
-So instead of using a file for electricity and one for gas and one for credit card statements, I just have “2021 bills” and they all go into there.
+So instead of using a file for electricity and one for gas and one for credit card statements, I just have '2021 bills' and they all go into there.
 It's still organization.
 It just isn't detailed organization.
 I copy that for my whole system.”

 The Clutterbug Quiz

 That realization quickly turned into Clutterbug.
 You can take a quiz to find out your personality “bug” on her official site.

 First, there are two types of organizers: macro and micro.
 Micros would rather take a few seconds putting things just so and fewer seconds finding an item when they need it.
 Macros would rather save time on the front end, grouping like items in one place but not necessarily neatly, and spend a few seconds digging through the groups to find what they need.
 Another example is a micro folding all of their shirts and placing them in a dresser drawer neatly.
 A macro groups those shirts together, but they toss them in a bin and dig for the one they want later.